suffolklibraries/lgc/content/collections/events/blank-page-songwriting-03-01.md

     content:
       -
         type: text
-        text: 'Take colourful festive photos then make digital edits before framing your creations.
+        text: 'Explore your innate creativity to spontaneously create exciting and unique works or audio and visual art.
 This workshop is part of '
       -
         type: text
         marks: